liesnikov/extensible-elaborator/paper/main.md

 Others like Agda [@norellPracticalProgrammingLanguage2007] experimented more with features baked into the core of the type system, like sized types which brought their own solver infrastructure [@abelExtensionMartinLofType2016].
 Lean is a prominent example of a language that with bootstrapping [@mouraLeanTheoremProver2021] aims to bring more extensibility to the users [@leonardodemouraLeanMetaprogramming2021].

-All of the languages above make use of the notion of metavariables, also known as "existential variables" [@teamCoqProofAssistant2022, chap.
+All of the languages above use metavariables, also known as "existential variables" [@teamCoqProofAssistant2022, chap.
 2.2.1], to represent an as-of-yet unknown part of the term.
 Solving metavariables is part of a process called elaboration, which turns user-friendly syntax into principled core syntax.
 We propose a new architecture for an extensible elaborator for dependently-typed languages.
-The idea is to provide an API that allows users to tap into the elaboration procedure with their own custom solvers that can manipulate metavariables and constraints placed on them.
+The idea is to provide an API that allows users to tap into the elaboration procedure with their custom solvers that can manipulate metavariables and constraints placed on them.

 Contributions: